Search for missing journalist in Brazil nearing the end, indigenous group says

 On Sunday, police said searchers had found belongings of the two men in a creek off the river near to where they were last seen on June 5.

-A federal police statement and a spokesman for Univaja, which has organized non-stop search efforts, have denied subsequent reports that two bodies had turned up in the search.
+In a letter addressed to the Phillips family, reviewed by Reuters, the Brazilian ambassador in London apologized on Tuesday for passing on incorrect information that bodies had been discovered.

+Information received from investigating officials in Brazil misled the embassy, ambassador Fred Arruda wrote, adding, "I wholeheartedly apologize."

-Brazilian federal police said that they expect to conclude this week the forensic analysis of a blood sample collected from the boat of a man suspected to be involved in the disappearance.
+Brazilian federal police said that they expect to conclude this week the forensic analysis of a blood sample collected from the boat of a man suspected of a possible role in the case.

 Pereira, a former head of isolated and recently contacted tribes at the government's indigenous affairs agency Funai, was traveling on a research trip with Phillips, a freelance reporter who has written for the Guardian and the Washington Post and was working on a book on the Amazon.

-They were in the remote jungle area near the border with Peru and Colombia that is home to the world's largest number of uncontacted indigenous people.
-The wild and lawless region has lured cocaine-smuggling gangs, along with illegal loggers, miners and hunters.
+They were in the remote jungle area that is home to the world's largest number of uncontacted indigenous people.
+The lawless region has lured cocaine-smuggling gangs, along with illegal loggers, miners and hunters.

 News of the pair's disappearance echoed globally, with human rights organizations, environmentalists and free press advocates urging Brazilian President Jair Bolsonaro to step up the search.